The Full Kawah Ijen Guide + Rules and Regulations in 2024

 The medical certificate costs between 40.000 and 100.000 IDR (2.5-6.5$) and takes about an hour to get.

-It’s not just for show either – there are certain health requirements you must meet to be issued a medical certificate.
+It’s not just for show either – you must meet certain health requirements before you are issued a medical certificate.

 You cannot hike Kawah Ijen if you: